Stratifi-xyz/axios-core-contracts/readme.md

 - **Repayment Amount**: Total amount to be repaid (includes interest)
 - **Collateral Amount**: Security deposit required
 - **Duration**: Loan term length
-- **Liquidation Settings**: Whether the loan can be liquidated if it becomes undercollateralized

 ### Loan Management